junxit/us-congress-bills-119/metadata.md

 - 2025-01-31 — Introduced in House
 - 2025-01-31 — Introduced in House
 - 2025-01-31 — Referred to the House Committee on Natural Resources.
+- 2025-02-04 — Considered under suspension of the rules. (consideration: CR H442-444)
+- 2025-02-04 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+835.
+- 2025-02-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-02-04 — Mr. Westerman moved to suspend the rules and pass the bill.
+- 2025-02-04 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H442-443)
+- 2025-02-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H442-443)